What is error “405 Method Not Allowed” and how to fix It

 The Fix File Ownership section with the Execute option

-Incorrect Domain Name System (DNS) configurations can lead to requests being sent to the wrong server, which may not be set up to handle specific HTTP methods, potentially resulting in a 405 HTTP status code.
+Incorrect Domain Name System (DNS) configurations can lead to requests being sent to the wrong server.
+This server may not be set up to handle specific HTTP methods, potentially resulting in a 405 HTTP status code.

 Check the A records to make sure that all the details are correct.
 The A record is the most basic type of DNS record that points a domain or subdomain to an IP address.